sorabhtomar/iosnd-office-hours/2015-03-10-program-actions-outlets.md

 Neither approach is discussed very much in the Nanodegree but we hope to add resources about testing and debugging in the near future.

+> I signed up last night so I haven't had the time to go over the files in
+> detail but I skimmed over some of the stuff.
+My questions: In what ways do
+> you guys (Udacity) help the students prepare for a job?
+If possible can you
+> give an example?

+The Nanodegree helps you develop a project portfolio, which gives you the skills you need to be successful and something to show off to potential employers.
+We also offer career development activities to help you learn how to market yourself, like interviews with hiring managers, how to create an awesome LinkedIn profile, how to do an informational interview, info about technical interviews, and more.
+Your project evaluation process also gives you the opportunity to get a lot of feedback on your code!

+> There are often links to other suggested courses, videos, references, etc,
+> embedded in the items on the portal.
+That's what I'd like to see in a list
+> because it's too easy to lose track when navigating many, many linked and inter-
+> linked web pages.

+That might be a good thing to keep track of.
+I would take notes in a notepad file or doc to help you remember what you want to check out or view later.

+> Who may I email regarding other course options?
+Perhaps several shorter courses
+> I can take consecutively?

+I would scroll through our [Course Catalog][catalog].
+There you can find everything from Intro to Computer Science to Intro to Machine Learning, and course lengths are listed on the respective course page.
+However, if you are just starting out, I would recommend taking our Intro to Programming and Programming Foundations with Python *first* before beginning this Nanodegree.

+> If you could recommend a book on learning Swift that one can use to learn and
+> practice while taking these courses, what would it be?

+I would start [here][applebook], at Apple’s The Swift Programming Language.

 ## Actions and Outlets

 Eden and Chrisna did a demo!

 ### Introduction

+Actions and outlets can be a bit confusing at first, so we talked about the differences between them and when to use which.

+We know that we can connect views on the storyboard with pieces of code in the assistant editor, but when should these connections be outlets, and when should they be actions?
+Does every view need an outlet?
+Does every view need an action?
+When should we use both?

+Outlets, in code, are a representation of a view that we see.
+They are properties of the view controller that they’re in.
+And they in turn, have attributes that can be changed, and those changes are then reflected as we use the app.
+Actions, in code, are a representation of a physical action that we, the user, take.
+Like clicking a button.
+They are always connected with a method in the view controller.

+Does every view need an outlet?
+No. You might not necessarily want to use or change anything about a certain view.
+Does every view need an action?
+Nope.
+Not everything we touch on an app needs to trigger some thing to occur.
+A view can have both, if you’d like: when you need a reference to that view AND when you want a user’s interaction with that view to trigger something.

 ### Actions